k-walter/NUSummiteers/README.md

 Sign up for NUSummiteers where your elevation gained accumulates to reaching a mountain’s summit!
 [This Telegram bot](https://t.me/nusummiteers_bot) is the main point of contact with participants for them to submit their video/photo proof of their ascent, and send any inquiries to us.
 Telegram was chosen for its unlimited storage, 2GB file size limits, and mature bot API.

 ## Getting Started
-This bot relies heavily on Telegram-Python-Bot library and is created within a Docker container for ease of use (installation and deployment).
+This bot relies heavily on Telegram-Python-Bot library and is created within a Docker container for ease of installation and deployment.
 Due to time constraints, it was created using the polling approach, ie `while True`.
+The bot is then deployed on heroku, which is free and easy to use.

 ### Development
 1. Install `docker` (https://docs.docker.com/get-docker/) and `docker-compose` (https://docs.docker.com/compose/install/).
 1. In a terminal, run `docker-compose up`.
 This terminal window must not be closed while the program is running.
 You can use it to view outputs from `logging`.
 1. To access the docker container directly, open another terminal window and run `docker exec -it bot bash`.
 1. If you make any changes to `Dockerfile`, you have to rebuild the image to see your changes, by running `docker-compose build`.
 You can enter the container (previous step) and save the python dependencies by running `pip freeze > requirements.txt`.
-1. To reload the bot after making changes (eg to `*.py` or `config.env`), go to the terminal running the program and press `Ctrl+c` or `Cmd+c` twice.
+1. To reload the bot after making changes (eg to `*.py` or `.env`), go to the terminal running the program and press `Ctrl+c` or `Cmd+c` twice.
 Then, run `docker-compose up` again.
 I'm open to suggestions for easy hot reload setup.

-### Deployment (work in progress)
+### Deployment
+1. Install `heroku` CLI from https://devcenter.heroku.com/articles/heroku-cli
+1. Create a heroku account.
+Then create an app to be linked to our container.
+1. On a terminal, set `APP_NAME={YOUR_APP_NAME}`, then run `. ./deploy.sh`
+1. Test if bot is deployed by giving `/start` command to https://t.me/nusummiteers_bot

 ## Coding Conventions
 - Credentials *MUST* be stored in `config.env`.
 Access them via `os.getenv(NAME)`.